asciamanna/asciamanna.github.io/talks/emoney-mob-programming/index.md

 Take a look at the article I wrote about mob programming practices to continue improving and adapting your mob programming sessions, [Practices for Effective Mob Programming]({{site.baseurl}}{% post_url 2018-06-29-practices-for-effective-mob-programming %}).

 Do you have questions about the talk or Mob Programming in general?
 Or maybe just want to chat with us?
 The best way to get in touch with us is on twitter.
 Feel free to contact me ([@asciamanna](https://www.twitter.com/asciamanna)) or Nick ([@ngoede](https://www.twitter.com/ngoede)) there.

+## PhillyXP
+[Nick](https://nickgoede.com) and I are the founders and organizers of the PhillyXP user group.
+We encourage you to join our group [here on meetup](https://www.meetup.com/PhillyXP/).